Cloud-CV/object-proposals/README.md

-Usage:
+ Generating proposals:
 ======

 i.
 Initialize path variables using:
 > initialize;

 ii.
 To generate proposals, you can use either of the following commands:
 > proposals = runObjectProposals('< proposalname >', 'path\to\image.jpg');

  or
 > im=imread('path\to\image.jpg'); proposals = runObjectProposals('< proposal name >', im);